What is DRAM?

 |Typical usage||main memory||cache|

-DRAM comes in many shapes, sizes and capacities each having their own specific use.
+DRAM comes in many shapes, sizes and capacities, each with its specific use.

 - DIMM –A dual inline memory module (DIMM) is a small-scale circuit board that holds memory chips on the motherboard.